• Facebook

 Becoming BRCGS certified is a structured process of eight steps:

 Passing the initial audit does not guarantee continued certification.
 Certified sites must undergo ongoing surveillance audits, including at least one unannounced audit every three years.
-Companies must be able to prove, at any time, that their documented systems are implemented in practice.
+Companies must demonstrate at any time that they implement their documented systems in practice.

 New Things to Know: Unannounced BRCGS Certification Audits and Food Safety Culture